- Shippo vs ShipStation : What Are the Differences? - June 16, 2022

 As marketing managers scratch their heads, wondering where the millions of dollars they were supposed to get from social media marketing are, savvy marketers are relying on a less sexy, less hyped, but predominantly more effective digital marketing channel: email marketing.

 There seems to be somewhat of a slow awakening with regards to email marketing happening at the moment.
 If you look, you’ll find it’s never the people offering sources and data and case studies declaring how great social media is.

 There are plenty of marketing service companies out there vying for your dollars when you decide to invest in your email marketing practices.
 A lot of their top selling points are very similar, but actually, there are some pretty important distinctions to be found.

 The cheapest or free plan with similar features may not be the best for your business.
-And when you get thousands of email subscribers, it can be tricky to change to a more appropriate one.
+And when you get thousands of email subscribers and customers, it can be tricky to change to a more appropriate one.
 So to avoid taking up too much of your marketing and IT teams’ time further down the line, it’s best to do a little research, and get it right first time

 If you started your research by Googling “email marketing,” I’d put $20 that MailChimp was amongst the top results.

 They run a solid search marketing campaign – even if you Google competitors by name, you’ll still find MailChimp up there!

 Anyway, MailChimp has been around for 15 years and is one of the top email newsletters services out there..
 Tech companies don’t stay around that long without being incredibly reputable.
 That feat in itself is likely a massive contributor to its sustained popularity.